USD ($)

 11. Sustainability

-Cloud computing supports sustainability initiatives by promoting more efficient energy use and reducing the overall carbon footprint of IT operations.
-Large cloud providers operate data centers designed for energy efficiency, employing advanced cooling techniques, renewable energy sources, and optimized resource usage.
+Cloud computing supports sustainability by promoting efficient energy use and reducing the carbon footprint of IT operations.
+Major cloud providers operate energy-efficient data centers, utilizing advanced cooling techniques and renewable energy sources.

 1. Security and Privacy Concerns